Odin

 Odin (/ˈoʊdᵻn/; from Óðinn) is a widely revered god in Norse mythology and Germanic paganism.
 Most surviving information on Odin comes from Norse mythology, but he figures prominently in the recorded history of Northern Europe.
 This includes the Roman Empire's partial occupation of Germania (c.
 2 BCE), the Migration Period (4th–6th centuries CE) and the Viking Age (8th–11th centuries CE).
 Consequently, Odin has hundreds of names and titles.
 Several of these stem from the reconstructed Proto-Germanic theonym Wōðanaz, meaning "lord of frenzy" or "leader of the possessed", which may relate to the god's strong association with poetry.

 Most mythological stories about Odin survive from the 13th-century Prose Edda and an earlier collection of Old Norse poems, the Poetic Edda, along with other Old Norse items like Ynglinga saga.
 The Prose Edda and other sources depict Odin as the head of the pantheon, sometimes called the Æsir, (Note: The term "Æsir" is of unclear meaning.
 For example, some use the term as meaning all of the gods while others use it to refer a particular group of gods, excluding the Vanir.) and bearing a spear and a ring.
 Wider sources depict Odin as the son of Bestla and Borr; brother to Vili and Vé; and husband to the goddess Frigg, with whom he fathered Baldr.
 Odin has many other sons, including Thor, whom he sired with the earth-goddess Jörð.
 He is sometimes accompanied by animal familiars, such as the ravens Huginn and Muninn and the wolves Geri and Freki.
-The Prose Edda describes Odin and his brothers' creation of the world through slaying the primordial being Ymir, and his giving of life to the first humans.
+The Prose Edda describes Odin and his brothers' creation of the world through slaying the primordial being Ymir, and his giving of life to the first humans Ask and Embla.
 Odin is often referred to as long-bearded, sometimes as an old man, and also as possessing only one eye, having sacrificed the other for wisdom.